rafaelmchaves/card-transactions/README.md

 insert into operation_types (id, description, multiplier) values (5, 'CASHBACK',  1)
 ```

-There is a file called `data.sql` that insert 4 operation types when the application starts.
+There is a file called `data.sql` that inserts 4 operation types when the application starts.

-Another change I made to the proposed data model structure was to change the account ID type.
-I changed it from Long to UUID.
+Another change I made to the proposed data model structure was to change the account ID type from Long to UUID.
 This is important so that we don't need to expose the data customers.
-Since the ID is a sequence number, it's easy for someone to call the get accounts/{accountId} endpoint many times and find out all the customer data.
+Since the ID is a sequence number, it's easy for someone to call the get accounts/{accountId} endpoint many times in sequence and find out all customers and their data.
 So, using UUID we prevent our server from this type of attack.
 However, UUID are less performant.

 ## H2